Bath School of Art and Design: History

-By 1866 the School was at 33 Paragon, opposite The Star Inn, and the Master was Robert Campbell Puckett, PhD, whose 1871 work "Sciography, or radial projection of shadows" was published by Chapman & Hall of London.
-The tuition fee was one guinea per quarter according to the school's prospectus published as a one-page advertisement in the annual Directories.
+By 1866 the School was at 33 Paragon, opposite The Star Inn, and the Master was Robert Campbell Puckett, whose 1871 work "Sciography, or radial projection of shadows" was published by Chapman & Hall of London.
+The tuition fee was one guinea per quarter, according to the school's prospectus published as a one-page advertisement in the annual Directories.
 Courses were "in connection with the Science and Art Department, South Kensington".
 A branch was opened at The Corridor for evening classes.
-Later Head Masters were William Harbutt (1874), the inventor of Plasticine, John Charles Swallow (1878), and Charles M. Hodges (1880).
-By 1884 William Harbutt was teaching at The Paragon Art Studio, 15 Bladud Buildings.
+Later Head Masters were William Harbutt (1874) (the inventor of Plasticine); John Charles Swallow (1878); and Charles M. Hodges (1880).
+By 1884, Harbutt was teaching at The Paragon Art Studio, 15 Bladud Buildings.

 By 1894 the School had come under the umbrella of the Bath Technical Schools and in April 1896 these occupied the new north extension of the Guildhall, including the retitled School of Art, Art Crafts and Design.
-The new Head Art Master was Frank Griffin ARCA who had won bronze and silver medals, replaced by Nathaniel Heard ARCA by 1906.
-By 1912 the Master was Henry Wilkinson ARCA who had been taught by Ruskin and whose son (also Henry) became a well-known engraver.
-Successors were D.S. (probably Douglas) Andrews ARCA (1920) and Arthur Payne ARCA (1922).
+The new Head Art Master was Frank Griffin, replaced by Nathaniel Heard by 1906.
+By 1912 the Master was Henry Wilkinson who had been taught by Ruskin and whose son (also Henry) became a well-known engraver.
+Successors were D.S. (probably Douglas) Andrews (1920) and Arthur Payne (1922).

-The Technical Schools evolved into the Municipal Bath Technical College which moved to the building in Beau Street vacated by the Royal United Hospital when it moved to Combe Park.
+The Technical Schools evolved into the municipal Bath Technical College which moved to the building in Beau Street vacated by the Royal United Hospital when it moved to Combe Park.
 The process was overseen by the new head art master, the artist Paul Fripp (1934–37).
-Then came the important appointment of the long serving Clifford Ellis (1937–1972).
+Then came the important appointment of the long-serving Clifford Ellis (1937–1972).
 The School of Art moved to 7 and 8 Green Park early in World War II, when the Beau Street building was taken over by the Admiralty.
-This new home was totally destroyed by bombs in April 1942, and temporary refuge was found at the home of the artist Walter Sickert at Bathampton.
+This new home was destroyed by bombs in April 1942, and temporary refuge was found at the home of the artist Walter Sickert at Bathampton.
 Sickert had been a part-time teacher at the School but had died in January 1942.
 Clifford Ellis is said to have cut the lettering on Sickert's headstone.